matejaaj/Sedmice-DQN-Bot/README.md

 The DQN agent is trained against an opponent that plays random, always legal moves.

+### Environment

+The custom environment was created using the `gym` library to simulate the game of Sedmice.
+This environment manages the game state, defines the actions, and provides the observation space required for the agent.

 The reward structure used during training:

 - **Valid move**: +5 points